yachielab/FRACTAL/README.md

 ### Overview of FRACTAL

 **FRACTAL** (framework for distributed computing to trace large accurate lineages) is a new deep distributed computing framework that is designated to reconstruct extremely large lineages of nucleotide sequences using a software tool of choice.
 In brief, FRACTAL first subsamples a small number of sequences to reconstruct only an upper hierarchy of a target lineage and assigns the remaining sequences to its downstream clades, for each of which the same procedure is recursively iterated.
-Since the iteration procedure can be performed in parallel in a distributed computing framework, FRACTAL allows highly scalable reconstruction of an extremely large lineage tree.
+Since the iteration procedures can be performed in parallel in a distributed computing framework, FRACTAL allows highly scalable reconstruction of an extremely large lineage tree.

 <img src=images/fractal_concept.jpg width=10000x3000>

 **Figure 1.
-Schematic diagram of FRACTAL.** From an input sequence pool, a given number of sequences are first randomly subsampled (Step 1) and their sample lineage tree is reconstructed with a rooting or provisional rooting sequence by lineage estimation software of choice (Step 2).
-Note that while an outgroup is preferred as the rooting sequence if available, any sequence can be used for unrooted tree estimation.
-The all the input sequences are then mapped to the branches of the sample tree by phylogenetic placement (Step 3).
-If all of the input sequences are mapped on downstream branches of the sample tree so as to separate them into multiple distinct clades, their upstream lineage is considered to be true and fixed (Step 4), and the sequence group in each downstream clade is recursively subjected to the first process in a distributed computing node (Step 5).
-If any sequence(s) mapped on the root branch does not allow the grouping of input sequences into clades, the phylogenetic placement is repeated against a new sample tree generated for sequences randomly chosen from a union of the previous subsampled sequences and the “problematic” sequences (Step 6).
-This process generates a new sample tree in a biased manner such that it harbors the previous problematic sequences in its leaves and decreases the likelihood of acquiring problematic sequences in the following phylogenetic placement step.
-This procedure is repeated until the problem is solved, but only up to a given threshold number of times as long as the number of problematic sequences continues to be reduced in every retrial step.
-When the retrial cycle stops without solving the problem, the remaining problematic sequences are discarded, and the other sequence sets are separated into distinct clades and subjected to the first process.
-Accordingly, FRACTAL hierarchically generates expanding parallel computing trajectories, where each distributed computing job recursively generates a large set of successive jobs.
-When the number of input sequences is reduced to a certain threshold (hereafter called the naïve computing threshold) while the FRACTAL iteration cycles, the remaining marginal lineage is directly reconstructed by using the software of choice and the operation terminates for this computing trajectory (Step 7).
-Accordingly, FRACTAL enables efficient reconstruction of a large lineage by distributed computing while utilizing limited computing power and memory per node.
-FRACTAL is also effective even for a single computing node because its memory consumption level can be kept down for large lineage reconstructions.
+Schematic diagram of FRACTAL.** From an input sequence pool, a given number of sequences are first randomly subsampled (Step 1), and their sample lineage tree is reconstructed with a rooting or provisional rooting sequence by lineage estimation software of choice (Step 2).
+(Note that while an outgroup or a true ancestral sequence (for cell lineage tracing) is preferred as the rooting sequence if available, any sequence can be used for unrooted tree estimation.)
+Each of the remaining input sequences is then mapped to its most proximal branch of the sample tree by phylogenetic placement (Step 3).
+If all of the input sequences are mapped on downstream branches of the sample tree to separate them into multiple distinct clades, their upstream lineage is considered to be resolved (Step 4), and the sequence group in each downstream clade is recursively subjected to the first process in a distributed computing node (Step 5).
+If any sequence(s) is mapped on the root branch, which does not allow the grouping of input sequences into clades, the phylogenetic placement is repeated against a new sample tree generated for sequences randomly chosen from a union of the previous subsampled sequences and the “problematic” sequences (Step 6).
+This process generates a new sample tree in a biased manner such that it harbors the previous problematic sequences in its leaves and decreases the probability of acquiring problematic sequences in the following phylogenetic placement step.
+The retrial process is repeated until the problem is solved, but only up to a given threshold number of times and as long as the number of problematic sequences continues to be reduced in every retrial step.
+When the retrial cycle stops without completely solving the problem, the remaining problematic sequences are discarded, and the other sequence sets are separated into distinct clades and subjected to the first process in separate computing nodes.
+Accordingly, FRACTAL generates a hierarchy of expanding parallel computing trajectories, where each distributed computing job recursively generates a large set of successive jobs.
+When the number of input sequences is reduced to a certain threshold (hereafter called the naïve computing threshold), the remaining lineage is directly reconstructed using the designated software, and the operation terminates for this computing trajectory (Step 7).
+For unrooted lineage estimation, the provisional rooting sequence can be removed after completing the whole computation.
+FRACTAL, therefore, enables efficient reconstruction of large lineages by distributed computing while utilizing limited computing power and memory per node.
+FRACTAL is also effective even for a single computing node because its memory consumption level can be kept down even for large lineage reconstructions.

 <img src=images/fractal_unaligned.jpg width=10000x3000>

 **Figure 2.
-Workflow for unaligned datasets.** When FRACAL receives unaligned DNA sequence pool, FRACTAL can divide and distribute the alignment task with some additional procedures.
-After random subsampling (Step 1), the subsampled sequences are aligned by MAFFT (Step 2) and a sample tree is estimated from the aligned sequences (Step3).
-Each input sequence is then mapped onto the sample tree (Step 4).
-In step 4, each sequence is firstly aligned with the subsampled sequences by HMMER ("hmmalign" command) based on a HMM profile constructed from the aligned subsampled sequences by "hmmbuild" command (Step 4i).
-Then, the sequence is placed onto eather branch of the sample tree by phylogenetic placement (Step 4ii).
-Once all input sequences are aligned by Step 4i, the alignment result will be reused in the following FRACTAL iteration cycles until the the number of input sequences is reduced to X% of the number of sequences when the alignment was conducted (X is a user-defined parameter).
+Workflow for unaligned datasets.** When FRACTAL is executed with unaligned sequences, their lineage is reconstructed with an incremental sequence alignment strategy as follows.
+For the first sample tree construction, sequences subsampled from the initial sequence pool are aligned by MSA (Step 2).
+For phylogenetic placement, an HMM profile is constructed from the MSA result, and each of the input sequences is independently aligned to the MSA of the subsampled sequences (Step 4i).
+For each plus-one alignment result, after removing nucleotides that are not matched to the reference MSA result, the input sequence is subjected to phylogenetic placement to determine its most proximal branch of the sample tree (Step 4ii).
+To save the computing cost, the MSA and plus-one alignment results are inherited to the next FRACTAL cycles certain times, in which the MSA and plus-one alignment results of sequences are reused according to the alignment coordinates kept from the parental results.
+Assuming overall similarity of input sequences in each FRACTAL cycle elevates along with the top-down lineage reconstruction process, the MSA for sample tree reconstruction and plus-one alignment results are updated when the input sequence pool size of a FRACTAL iteration is reduced to a fold-change threshold or less relative to that of the last update.
+When the size of input sequence pool is less than the naïve computing threshold, MSA is performed for the entire input sequences followed by terminal lineage reconstruction.

 ### Supported Environment